 Authentication

-Proxy Request Authentication (x-api-key)
+Authenticating Proxy Requests (x-api-key)

-Send a request to the edge proxy
+Send a request through the edge proxy

 curl https://{your-project}.edgewrap.pro/v1/products \